brunilda-sa/PublicPage/index.md

 ---

 # 1. Introduction
-I have a Bachelor's Degree in electrical engineer and several years of professional experience in this field.
-Having the interest in learning and solving problems, I enrolled myself into a Bootcamp at BrainStation to pursue a Data Scientist certificate.
+I have a Bachelor's Degree in electrical engineering and several years of professional experience in this field.
+Being someone that likes to learn, solve problems and analyse information I have enrolled myself into a Bootcamp at BrainStation to pursue a Data Scientist certificate.
 In this context, I intend to continously work in differents Data Scientist projects in order to build a portfolio that will show my skills and interests in the domain.

-In this page you will find a high level introduction to each project as well as some links to the project results and notebooks.
-The table of contents below will allow you to navigate from section to section.
+In this page you will find a high level introduction to each project as well as some links to the projects results and notebooks.

+Use the taable of contents below to navigate from section to section.

 # Table of Contents